A Simple Test Reveals How & When To Collaborate

 Failure to adopt a portfolio mindset, neglects interdependencies as well as synergies across projects.
 Projects that span departments and functions amplify this challenge.
 HR has its projects and IT its projects too.
 This is situation is replicated across Finance, Marketing, Operations and all the other functions too.

 Is there an appropriate mix or spread of projects or initiatives within the portfolio:

-Explore the balance within your portfolio in 3 steps:
+Explore the balance within your strategic portfolio in 3 steps:

-Step 1: Give each project a number based on its position on the grid (above).
+Step 1: Give each strategic priority, initiative or project a number based on its position on the grid (above).
 For example:

 Step 2: Add all the numbers across the portfolio and divide by the number of projects to find the average.

 Step 3: Use the table to find out what it reveals about your portfolio:

 |Average||What it Suggests|